publiccodenet/about/activities/tool-management/mattermost.md

 ## Mattermost Management

-Mattermost is installed, maintained and kept up-to-date by the operations coordinator.
-User registration and management also falls under the operations coordinator responsibilities.
+Mattermost is installed, maintained and kept up-to-date by the Operations coordinator.
+User registration and management also falls under the Operations coordinator responsibilities.
 This includes uploading important emojis :)

 ## Mattermost GDPR